 Coffee has become an unstoppable force around the world.
 More than 2 billion cups of coffee are drunk every day across the globe – confirms that it’s not just a drink, but the lifeblood for many people.
 Living without coffee would be impossible.

-Now it's a whole new world with its own aroma, flavors and festivals which have taken the permanent residency in our lives.
+Now it’s a whole new world with its own aroma, flavors, and festivals, which have taken permanent residency in our lives.